longestneckedgiraffe/Quikpak/README.md

 Windows PE protection tool written in C++.

 ## Status
-This project is abandoned, and is a representation of my abilities as a novice reverse engineer.
+This project is abandoned, and was a representation of my abilities as a novice reverse engineer.
 ## Usage

 ```bash